njmsaikat/njmsaikat/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on PHP, MySql, Web-Design and Developing, Wordpress, Shopify

-- 🌱 I’m currently learning Database Relations, Python, Django
+- 🌱 I’m currently learning Database Relations, Python, Django & ReactJS

+- 🔭 Worked on Web-Design and Developing, PHP, MySql, Wordpress, Shopify

+- 👯 Comfortable with Git, Docker, NGINX, DIgital Ocean, Looking forward to work on AWS

 <!--
-- 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ...
+-->

 - 😄 Pronouns: Soikot Roy

 - 💬 Ask me about ...
--->

 - 📫 How to reach me: https://saikatroy.netlify.app/